Agoric/documentation/main/ertp/ERTP-Guide/PursesAndPayments.md

 that the `issuer` they give you is valid.

 To convert a `payment` into a new `purse`:
-1. Get the payment's trusted issuer.
+1. Get the `payment`'s trusted `issuer`.
-2. Use the issuer to create an empty purse for that brand.
+2. Use the `issuer` to create an empty `purse` for that `brand`.
-3. Deposit the payment into the new purse. `purse.deposit(payment)` burns the `payment`.
+3. Deposit the `payment` into the new `purse`. `purse.deposit(payment)` burns the `payment`.

-`Payments` have one API method, but many methods for other ERTP components have `payments` as arguments and effectively operate on a `payment`.
+`Payments` have only one API method, but many methods for other ERTP components have `payments` as arguments and effectively operate on a `payment`.
 - [`payment.getAllegedBrand()`](https://agoric.com/documentation/ertp/api/payment.html#payment-getallegedbrand)
   - Returns a `brand`, indicating what kind of digital asset the `payment` purports to be.
-Since a `payment` is not trusted, this result should be treated with suspicion.
+Since a `payment` is not trusted, this result should be
+   treated with suspicion.
 Either verify the value before holding on to it, or check the result when you use it.
 Any successful operation by the `issuer` for that `brand` done on the `payment` verifies the `payment`.

 Other objects' `payment`-related methods: